Meet the Characters

 Meet Grandma Moh, the loud, feisty and highly opinionated mother of the Chinese billionaire living in their Beverly Hills mansion.
 Mired in "old China", she is a relic straight out of the Cultural Revolution with constant fears of the next invasion of the Red Army soldiers and approaching famine.
 She practices traditional Chinese medicine in their gourmet kitchen and has issues with touch screen panels.
 Always on the giving end of unsolicited advice and opinions, she surprises her newfound friends in Beverly Hills with her ancient wisdom throughout the book series.
 I don't have a shortage of material in developing the Grandma Moh character.
 I simply resort to my mother, my aunts, their friends, my friends' mothers/aunts and countless older generation Chinese women.
 Photo of an old Chinese woman is from Google.

 Greg Wang is Simon's only child.
-Raised in a one child policy generation, the privileged son is shy and talented in martial arts.
+Raised in a one child policy generation, he is a privileged son that grew up in modern China, far different from his father's past.
 When Greg's father was of similar age, he toiled on a commune farm during the Mao regime and eagerly ate cooked rice infested with feces leftover by thieving rats during widespread famine.
-Unlike his father, Greg attended prestigious international schools in Beijing.
-His favorite meal is steak with spaghetti on weekends, plays with every techie gadget and is raised in a life of comfort that his father never had.
+Unlike his father, Greg attends prestigious international schools in Beijing, relishes on steak with spaghetti whenever he wants, plays with every techie gadget and is raised in a life of comfort that his father dreamed of at his same age.
 Bilingual in both English and Mandarin, he is tall, healthy and talented and trained in martial arts.
 He is attending a private high school in Beverly Hills.
 He will soon be enrolling into an American college, which is his father's dream and whole purpose of moving to Beverly Hills.
-When I was developing Greg, I was thinking of Chen Xiang, the Chinese actor, singer and host.
+When I was developing Greg, young Asian actors like Ji Soo are whom I had in mind.
+Ji trained in judo and competed in national competitions.

 Lulu is Ling's best friend that came along with her from Beijing.
 A beautiful Bernese Mountain Dog, she is more well fed and groomed than all the migrant workers in China.
 Lulu has her own WeChat and Twitter account and now roams happily in her spacious new home in Beverly Hills.

 Revolution6 Dance Crew is the hip hop dance team that includes Greg, Tayshawn and other members - Rudy, Brooklyn, JT and Tevin.
-Rev6 makes their debut in Book 2 to win many dance competitions.
+Rev6 makes their debut in 'The Beijing Youths', to win many dance competitions.
 When I was developing this dance crew, I was thinking of Jabbawockeez, a hip hop dance crew that won the first season of Americas Best Dance Crew.
 They now perform for the mega-resorts in Las Vegas.

 Misty is a bubbly red-headed assistant to Kara Chan in her company, KC Real Estate Inc. She understands the Chinese culture and has a working knowledge of the Mandarin language from helping Kara's clients.
 I imagined Misty looking a bit like Emma Stone when I was developing her character.